 Observed annually on this day, World Intellectual Property Day was established by the World Intellectual Property Organization in 2000 to "raise awareness of how patents, copyright, trademarks and designs impact daily life" and "to celebrate creativity, and the contribution made by creators and innovators to the development of societies across the globe".
 All very laudable, but why the 26th April?

 This date was chosen due to it coinciding with the date on which the World Intellectual Property Organization was established in 1970.
 And quite frankly, it's something of a slow news day when it comes to reasons for us to celebrate with a cocktail, so we're kind of happy they chose today.

-We are drinking to those folk that create IP in the form of works of art with an Artist Special.
+We are drinking to those folk that create IP with a Grand Designs.

 Developed in 1935 by seismologists Charles Francis Richter and Beno Gutenberg, working at the California Institute of Technology, the Richter Scale records the magnitude of earthquakes.